HWang-Summit/HCGrid/README.md

 - **Initialization module:** This module mainly initializes some parameters involved in the calculation process, such as setting the size of the sampling space, output resolution and other parameters.
 - **Gridding module:** The core functional modules of the HCGrid.
 The key to improving gridding performance is to increase the speed of convolution calculations.
 First, in order to reduce the search space of the original sampling points, we use a parallel ordering algorithm to pre-order the sampling points based on HEALPix on the CPU platform and propose an efficient two-level lookup table to speed up the acquisition of sampling points.
 Then, accelerating convolution by utilizing the high parallelism of GPU and through related performance optimization strategies based on CUDA architecture to further improve the gridding performance.
-- **Results Process module:** Responsible for verifying the accuracy of gridding results; Save processing results as FITS files and visualize the computing results.
+- **Result-processing module,** which visualise the gridding results, as well as exporting the final products as FITS files.

 ## Features
 - Supports WCS projection system as target.